Adelaide: Transport

 Being centrally located on the Australian mainland, Adelaide forms a strategic transport hub for east–west and north–south routes.
 The city itself has a metropolitan public transport system managed by and known as the Adelaide Metro.
-The Adelaide Metro consists of a contracted bus system including the O-Bahn Busway, 6 commuter rail lines (diesel and electric), and a small tram network operating between inner suburb Hindmarsh, the city centre, and seaside Glenelg.
+The Adelaide Metro consists of a contracted bus system including the O-Bahn Busway, 7 commuter rail lines (diesel and electric), and a small tram network operating between inner suburb Hindmarsh, the city centre, and seaside Glenelg with more recent small offshoots in the city (to Botanical Gardens and Festival Plaza).
 Tramways were largely dismantled in the 1950s, but saw a revival in the 2010s with upgrades and extensions.

 Road transport in Adelaide has historically been easier than many of the other Australian cities, with a well-defined city layout and wide multiple-lane roads from the beginning of its development.
 Adelaide was known as a "twenty-minute city", with commuters having been able to travel from metropolitan outskirts to the city proper in roughly twenty minutes.
 However, such arterial roads often experience traffic congestion as the city grows.

 The Adelaide metropolitan area has one freeway and four expressways.
 In order of construction, they are: